 - Sunderlal Bahuguna: He is one of the most famous and early environmentalists of India.
 He was the leader of the famous Chipko movement.
 He has spent a large portion of his life fighting for the preservation of forests in the Himalayas.

 There are a lot of people who are not famous and still working for environmental causes because of the simple fact that it is our duty and moral responsibility of every citizen to give back to nature.

-To know more about people’s participation in conservation of natural resources, get connected to BYJU’s classes.
+To know more about natural resources, hydroelectricity and hydropower plant get connected to BYJU’s classes.